Bigdasgit/SIGEM/README.md

 --itr: Number of Iterations to compute LINOW, default is 5

---damping_factor: Damping factor for similarity computation, defaul is 0.2
+--damping_factor: Damping factor for similarity computation, default is 0.2

---scaling_factor: Scaling factor to select top nodes (defaul is None); set it as 10 for link prediction and node classification tasks, and as 2 for the graph reconstruction task
+--scaling_factor: Scaling factor to select top nodes (default is None); set it as 10 for link prediction and node classification tasks, and as 2 for the graph reconstruction task

 --gpu: The flag indicating to run SIGEM on GPU, default is True